Last Updated February 16, 2022

 News releases regarding the Company’s financial statements, MD&A and annual and interim earnings will be reviewed by the Audit Committee and approved by the Board prior to issuance.
-The Board approval function may be delegated to Audit Committee of the Board.
+The Board approval function may be delegated to the Audit Committee of the Board.
 Annual and interim financial results will be publicly released promptly following Board or delegated Audit Committee approval of the MD&A, financial statements and notes thereon.
 Any other news releases containing material information or first-time disclosure of significant financial information will be reviewed by the Disclosure Committee prior to issuance, provided that news releases that do not contain any first-time disclosure of significant financial information can be approved by the CEO and the VP CFO as permitted by this policy.

 News releases will be disseminated though a news wire service that provides national distribution.